 Plus, the only time I want to see a Captain America on screen is now through the eyes of Sam Wilson–that’s the story that makes sense, that’s the story I care about.
 That’s the one I want to see.
 That’s the one the audience today deserves to see.

-The bottom line is, I’ve got a lot of mixed feelings about this, but I think, above all things, I just don’t want something I believe to be extraordinary ruined.
+The bottom line is, I’ve got a lot of mixed feelings about this, but I think, above all things, I just don’t want something I believe to be extraordinarily ruined.
 Chris Evans is an incredibly respected actor around here.
-While I don’t typically gravitate towards heavy dramas, I watched Defending Jacob solely for him.
+While I don’t typically gravitate toward heavy dramas, I watched Defending Jacob solely for him.
 There’s nothing I wouldn’t watch with him, so I suppose that’s another thing–I want to see him in different roles.
 I want to see him perhaps away from the comic adaptations.

 Will I watch whatever Steve Rogers is in?
 Yes.
-It’s me after all, staying away would feel like betrayal, but I’d do it begrudgingly.
+It’s me after all, staying away would feel like a betrayal, but I’d do it begrudgingly.
 (Maybe it’d be great and I’d be proven wrong.)
 I’ll be the first to admit if that’s the case and admit to it.
 But for now, I’ve got a lot of mixed feelings.